Boot on GCP

 kheeper hosts activate ${ORG}/${HOST}:v1

-The host will pick up the release within a minute, pull and reboot.
-Verify by hitting the instance's external IP:
+The host will pick up the release within a minute, then pull and reboot.

 Troubleshooting